DanielCollishawSchepman/-python-intermediate-inflammation/README.md

 1. Run `black .` and `isort .` before committing.

+## Contact information
+* Author: Daniel Collishaw-schepman - daniel.collishaw-schepman@ukaea.uk
+* Resources for this project: [the Software Carpentry course, UKAEA version](https://codimd.carpentries.org/ukaea-int-soft-dev-20221103#Intermediate-Research-Software-Development-in-Python)

-## TODO
+## Contributing

-- Contributing: for those wishing to contribute to the software’s development, this is an opportunity to detail what kinds of contribution are sought and how to get involved
+* For those wishing to contribute to the software’s development, this is an opportunity to detail what kinds of contribution are sought and how to get involved.
+* Enter you ideas in `contributions.txt` in this directory
 - Contact information/getting help: which may include things like key author email addresses, and links to mailing lists and other resources
-- Credits/Acknowledgements: where appropriate, be sure to credit those who have helped in the software’s development or inspired it
-- Citation: particularly for academic software, it’s a very good idea to specify a reference to an appropriate academic publication so other academics can cite use of the software in their own publications and media.
-You can do this within a separate CITATION text file within the repository’s root directory and link to it from the markdown